Westerners (Korea): Dispute with the Easterners and Northerners

-One of the most influential Easterners, Yi Bal, died under torture, as did his brothers.
-Jeong Gaecheong, the adopted son of the Westerner minister Park Sun, was also exiled because he had betrayed his adopted father to side with the Easterners.
-A highly controversial death was that of Choe Yeong-gyeong.
-Jeong Yeo-rib claimed the existence of an entity named 'Gil Sam-bong', who to lead the rebellion.
-Despite the testimonies about 'Gil Sambong' not being matched on crucial topics like age, height, or appearance, the search for him continued.
-One of the Westerner advisers claimed that Choe Yeong-gyeong, an Easterner scholar of Honam, was in fact the 'Gil Sambong'.
-Choe died under torture in 1590.
+One of the most influential Easterners, Yi Pal, died under torture, as did his brothers.
+Chŏng Kaech'ŏng, the adopted son of the Westerner minister Pak Sun, was also exiled because he had betrayed his adopted father to side with the Easterners.
+A highly controversial death was that of Ch'oe Yŏnggyŏng.
+Chŏng Yŏrip claimed the existence of an entity named 'Kil Sambong', who to lead the rebellion.
+Despite the testimonies about 'Kil Sambong' not being matched on crucial topics like age, height, or appearance, the search for him continued.
+One of the Westerner advisers claimed that Ch'oe Yŏnggyŏng, an Easterner scholar from Honam, was in fact the 'Kil Sambong'.
+Ch'oe died under torture in 1590.
 Killing a thousand Easterners, more than the four literary purges combined, the purge furthered the distance of the two factions as eternal enemies.